skandasoft/navigate/README.md

 KeyPress
 ________

-F2/DoubleClick to navigate forward to the file.
+F2/DoubleClick to navigate forward to the file(uses same window).

+F4 - To open in a new window.

 F3 to navigate backward.

 ![navigate](https://github.com/skandasoft/navigate/blob/master/navigate.gif?raw=true)